 You will also work alongside industry leading professionals, mentors and peers.
 If you would like to experience numerous areas of Aurecon’s business, we can facilitate that too.

 Choosing a career path as an undergraduate can be challenging.
 While you may have an interest in a particular area, you sometimes don’t know which path to follow until you’ve had some practical work experience.
 In our internship programme, you will be placed in a technical field of your choice (where possible) for approximately three months to gain experience in that field and help you decide if it is right for you.

-Aurecon’s intership programme coincides with university summer break, so students typically start after their exam period in November/December and work through until university resumes in February/March.
+Aurecon’s internship programme coincides with university summer break, so students typically start after their exam period in November/December and work through until university resumes in February/March.
 At the end of the experience, we give our internship students structured feedback on their performance to assist in their professional development.

 While open to all students, the programme has been designed for undergraduates ideally in their penultimate year of study.

 Aurecon has a network of proactive emerging professionals who actively promote a culture of innovation, involvement and improvement.
 This network is called Limelight and they are the driving force behind many personal and professional development initiatives for our people.

 Limelight gives our emerging professionals from all corners of the globe a voice and this voice provides the crucial feedback loop that is needed within the business.
-Close to 50% of Aurecon’s people are classified as emerging professionals, making them a large part of our workforce.
+Close to 50 per cent of Aurecon’s people are classified as emerging professionals, making them a large part of our workforce.

 While the main goal of Limelight is to enable emerging professional to lead rewarding and rich careers, a direct benefit to the business is that our emerging professionals are more passionate, driven and engaged in our clients’ projects and the communities in which we operate.
 Management fully supports this initiative as the feedback sessions with senior leadership has opened their eyes to new ways of thinking, new ideas and the voice of the future thought-leaders of our company and within the wider industry.